NoNotNotes/Yuubi/content/CMPA/Perioperative Nursing.md

   - MS
   - CMPA
 title: Perioperative Nursing
+description: This page is lifted from **Sir V's handout on Perioperative Nursing**.
+He has a lot more to say than what is on the presentation, so don't expect this to be completely comprehensive in terms of content.
+This can be used as a content outline for further review.
+However, I did attempt to supplement information when possible to provide more context.
+date: 2024-10-06
 ---
 This page is lifted from **Sir V's handout on Perioperative Nursing**.
 He has a lot more to say than what is on the presentation, so don't expect this to be completely comprehensive in terms of content.
 This can be used as a content outline for further review.
 However, I did attempt to supplement information when possible to provide more context.